Social Theory and Action Program

 "Meeting Our Makers"

-Free Columbia's Social Theory and Action Program is teaming up with local organizations Purpose Making and PLOT (the Philmont Community Land Trust) for a small series of events from May to July of 2019: tours of several existing local businesses followed by a seedfunding session where 4 or 5 new community-oriented businesses will present a pitch for a $2,000 or $3,000 microgrant.
+Free Columbia's Social Theory and Action Program is teaming up with local organizations Purpose Making and PLOT (the Philmont Community Land Trust) for a small series of events from May to July of 2019: tours of several existing local businesses followed by a seed funding session where 3-5 new community-oriented businesses will present a pitch for a $500 - $2,000 microgrant.
 The focus will be on initiatives that support life in the local community, solve an issue, and/or improve how local businesses operate.

-If you would like to find out more about joining the business tour, or if you would like to attend, contribute to, or make a pitch at the seedfunding session, let Seth Jordan know at firstname.lastname@example.org.
-And if you would like updates on these events check back on thi page in the future.
+If you would like to find out more about joining the business tour, or if you would like to attend, contribute to, or make a pitch at the seed funding session, email Seth Jordan.

 2018 Research Project on Local Currencies